ADA Website Compliance Checklist. Accessibility Guidelines. WCAG 2.1

-Have you ever asked yourself: is my website ADA compliant?
+Have you ever asked yourself: "is my website ADA compliant?"
 If you have, then you are not alone.
-Let us walk you through as to what an ADA compliant website should look like and the functionality it must have in order to reach all of your potential users, avoid any possible lawsuits and minimize reputational risk.
+Let us walk you through as to what an ADA compliant website should be like and the functionality it must have in order to reach all of your potential users, avoid any possible lawsuits and minimize reputational risk.

 Our last articles on the issue of ADA compliance discussed why it is reasonable to consider designing an ADA compliant website, as well as the most recent and high-profile ADA Website Compliance Lawsuits.

-The current article includes ADA website compliance checklist and lists all WCAG 2.0 Accessibility Guidelines.
+The current article includes ADA website compliance checklist and lists all WCAG 2.1 Accessibility Guidelines for 2018.

 The Americans with Disabilities Act